 Check out the highlights of winter for the Head Office team:

 For the first time, Eva spent an entire winter in New Zealand – no return trip to Germany to catch up with family.
 To make the most of the season, she filled up her schedule with different courses, in order to improve her mountaineering and backcountry skills.
-Once she had those skills sorted it was hard to keep her in the office…she spent a week in the North Island exploring the area of Mt Ruapehu (mountaineering & ice-climbing), took Liam (the boss’s kid) on a day trip up Mt Aiken, went several times skiing and finished up the winter season with an incredible trip to Mt Harper.
+Once she had those skills sorted it was hard to keep her in the office…she spent a week in the North Island exploring the area of Mt Ruapehu (mountaineering & ice-climbing), took Liam (the boss’s kid) on a day trip up Mt Aiken, went skiing several times and finished up the winter season with an incredible trip to Mt Harper.

 Dan considers himself the lucky one this winter – he was our Tour Leader for our Active Earth Adventures Huayhuash Trek in Peru.
 It was Dan’s third time back in Peru and the second time doing the Huayhuash Trek.

-Together with a great bunch of people, consisting of 7 Kiwis, 2 Americans and 1 Swiss, they hiked about 140kms over 12 days, most of the time at altitudes between 3800 and 5000 metres above sea level!
+Together with a great bunch of people, consisting of 7 Kiwis, 2 Americans and 1 Swiss, they hiked about 140kms over 12 days, most of the time at altitudes between 3800 and 5000 meters above sea level!

 Dan felt really fortunate to have been able to spend this time with great people in this remote and spectacular part of South America.
 Those of us in the office have suggested it is someone else’s turn to be Tour Leader next year as the stunning images have left us all yearning to head to the tower peaks of the Cordillera Huayhuash.